Frequently Asked Questions

 • Stonewalling: Withdrawal, silent treatment, shutting down

-• Gaslighting: Denying reality, questioning someone's sanity
+• Gaslighting: Denying reality, questioning someone's perception

 • Manipulation: Guilt-tripping, emotional blackmail, conditional love

-• Threats: Ultimatums, abandonment threats, controlling behavior
+• Threats/Intimidation: Ultimatums, abandonment threats, controlling behavior

 Healthy patterns (green flags):